sagb/alttab/doc/mobile.md

 Alttab on mobile devices
 ========================

-Alttab displays on every device that can run X11.
+Alttab runs on every device that can run X11.

 It's trivial with Linux phone (Pinephone, Librem, Pro1-X, Volla).